CityOfZion/neon-js/docs/api/core/sc.md

 });
 ```

-ContractParams are compatible with ScriptBuilder so it is fine to pass them in
-as arguments directly.
+ContractParams are compatible with ScriptBuilder, so it is fine to pass them in as arguments directly.